erichgarcia/FINALS_SimpleMarketplace_BSIT-31A1_Garcia-ErichMae/README.md

 - **User Authentication**: Registration and login with ASP.NET Core Identity
 - **Password Requirements**: At least 2 uppercase letters, 3 numbers, and 3 symbols
-- **Post Items**: Authenticated users can post items for sale with title, description, and price
+- **Post Items**: Authenticated users can post items for sale with title, description, price, category, and image
 - **Browse Items**: View all available items in the marketplace
+- **Search & Filter**: Search items by keyword and filter by category
+- **Image Uploads**: Upload product images when posting items
+- **Categories**: Organize items into Electronics, Furniture, Clothing, Books, Sports, or Other
 - **Mark Interest**: Buyers can mark their interest in items
 - **My Items**: Sellers can view and manage their posted items
 - **My Interests**: Buyers can view all items they've marked interest in